-If I'm feeling sluggish after an indulgent holiday weekend or like I could have taken it a little easier on some of the summer treats, I generally focus on fluid and fiber to help get my digestion back on track.
-I drink plenty of water and incorporate fiber-rich vegetables, fruits (especially berries), nuts, seeds, and avocado.
-The transition of late summer into early fall is also a great time to throw out any crap in your fridge, freezer, and cabinets or to weed out any expired items.
-I like to restock with healthy staples that will help make it easy to stay on track with good habits come fall.
+"If I'm feeling sluggish after a holiday weekend or like I could have taken it a little easier on some of the summer treats, I generally focus on fluid and fiber to help get my digestion back on track.
+I drink plenty of water and incorporate high-fiber foods, including vegetables, fruits (especially berries), nuts, seeds, and avocado.
+The transition of late summer into early fall is also a great time to throw out anything not-so-healthy in your fridge, freezer, and cabinets or to weed out any expired items.
+I like to restock with healthy staples that will help make it easy to stay on track with good habits come fall."

-2. Drink more water.
+3. Drink more water.

-I always try to make sure we're drinking enough water.
+"I always try to make sure we're drinking enough water.
 We often mistake dehydration for hunger, so staying adequately hydrated can actually curb excess food intake.
 Not only that, but it also flushes out the system, getting rid of unwanted materials.
 I aim for 1.5 to 2 liters of water per day.
 The best way to drink that much is to keep a large refillable canteen on me at all times to sip throughout the day.
-I aim to refill it as many times as it takes to hit my water intake goal.
+I aim to refill it as many times as it takes to hit my water intake goal."

 —Allison (Aaron) Gross, M.S., RDN, CDN, founder of Nutrition Curator

-My favorite thing right now is bubbly cleansing mineral water.
-Make or buy sparkling water, and put a dropperful each of chlorophyll and trace minerals in there!
-It's a really easy way to get your minerals in, detox the liver, and get hydrated!
-I love to sip mine throughout the day for a gentle cleansing effect.
+"My favorite thing right now is bubbly cleansing mineral water.
+Make or buy sparkling water, and put a dropper-full each of chlorophyll and trace minerals in there.
+It's a really easy way to get your minerals in, support the liver, and get hydrated!"

 —Courtney Swan, M.S., and founder of Realfoodology

-6. Cook at home.
+5. Cook at home.

-If I am feeling like I need to get back on track after some summer indulgence, I keep a few fundamental tactics in mind: hydration, more home-cooked meals, low-inflammatory, whole foods, and blood sugar balance (healthy fats, moderate protein, high-quality carbohydrates).
+"If I am feeling like I need to get back on track after some summer festivities, I keep a few fundamental tactics in mind: hydration; more home-cooked meals; low-inflammatory; whole foods; and blood sugar balance.
+That involves healthy fats, moderate protein, high-quality carbohydrates.
 As long as I stay nutritionally aligned with these principles, I know I can't go wrong.
-A question I have also started to ask myself before eating is, "Will my body be grateful for what I am about to put into it?"
-Not only does this help me look at food through the lens of nourishment (rather than restriction), but bringing more intention and mindfulness to my meals helps prevent the cycle mentality.
+A question I have also started to ask myself before eating is, 'Will my body be grateful for what I am about to put into it?'
+Not only does this help me look at food through the lens of nourishment, rather than restriction, but bringing more intention and mindfulness to my meals helps prevent the cycle mentality."

-Because fresh produce is always at its most swoon-worthy in the summertime, I'm usually not as sinful with my weeknight eating.
-Drinking and deserting, on the other hand...well, let's just say back-to-school on the habit front is a welcome dose of reality.
-My favorite way to reset is by giving my liver a little break by removing its three biggest vices—sugar, alcohol, and caffeine—for a week.
-This is something I do every fall with my clients, and they always see incredibly quick results—clearer skin, calmer tummies, and after the initial hump, lots more energy.
+"Because fresh produce is always at its most swoon-worthy in the summertime, I usually stay pretty healthy with my weeknight eating.
+Weekend or holiday drinks and dessert, on the other hand...not so much.
+My favorite way to reset is by giving my liver a little break by removing its three biggest vices—sugar, alcohol, and caffeine—for a week."

-9. Sip bone broth.
+7. Sip bone broth.

-Since your gut is the foundation of your health, I try to work on boosting my microbiome health, so I'm prepared for before fall and cold season hits.
-While healing your gut is a journey, I jump-start it with a bone broth cleanse.
-By sipping on bone broth with every meal and up my intake of probiotic-rich foods like sauerkraut to get in more good immune-boosting bacteria.
+"Since your gut is the foundation of your health, I try to work on boosting my microbiome health, so I'm prepared before fall and cold season hits.
+I love sipping on bone broth with every meal and upping my intake of probiotic-rich foods like sauerkraut, to get in more good immune-boosting bacteria."